kadena-community/kadena.js/packages/apps/docs/src/docs/faucet-app.md

 Below, we read the Goliath faucet keyset from the transaction data and register it, but only if we are deploying (not upgrading) this contract.
 Once the keyset is registered, our Pact module can refer to it when guarding sensitive information.
-To see how to provide a keyset in transaction data please refer to the
+To see how to provide a keyset in transaction data, see the
 [faucet.repl file](https://github.com/thomashoneyman/real-world-pact/blob/main/01-faucet-contract/faucet.repl)
 and the deploy-faucet-contract.yaml file.